netlify/build/README.md

 </details>
 <!-- AUTO-GENERATED-CONTENT:END -->

-## Background
+## What are Build Plugins?

 Netlify Build Plugins extend the functionality of the Netlify Build process.

-Plugins are designed to support any kind of build flow and is extendable to fit any unique project requirements.
+You can install plugins made by others, or write your own.
+You can save them locally in your repository, or share them with others via npm.

+For more information on installing, managing, and running Build Plugins on your Netlify site, visit the [Netlify docs](https://docs.netlify.com/configure-builds/plugins).

+The content in this repository focuses on writing your own plugins.

 ## Netlify Configuration